BioinfoMachineLearning/PSBench/README.md

 ## IV.
 Baseline EMA methods for comparison with a new EMA method

-Here are several established methods for Estimating Model Accuracy (EMA), with links to their source code:
+Here are several publicly available baseline EMA methods which users can comapre their methods with:

 - **GATE** [[Liu et al., 2025]](https://github.com/BioinfoMachineLearning/gate):
   A multi-model EMA approach leveraging graph transformers on pairwise similarity graphs.
 Combines single-model and multi-model features for TM-score prediction.